FIT Style Guide

 If you are self-producing your own documents, the Office of Communications and External Relations will review your designs and answer any questions you may have about the college logo and/or recommended styles.

-Inquiries about the FIT graphic identity or requests for specific logos or treatments can be made through Ellen Davidson, publications and communications coordinator at 212 217.4712 or via email at firstname.lastname@example.org.
+Inquiries about the FIT graphic identity or requests for specific logos or treatments can be made by contacting Ellen Davidson, publications and communications coordinator, at (212) 217-4712 or [email protected].

 The one line logo is used when there is adequate horizontal space.